 Religious Innovation in Achaemenid Egypt: The Case of the Hibis Temple.
 In R. Shayegan (ed.), Proceedings of the 14th Melammu Symposium.
 Vienna: Verlag der Österreichischen Akademie der Wissenschaften (submitted to editor).

-Review of Aršāma and his World: The Bodleian Letters in Context, edited by C. J. Tuplin and J. Ma.
-Ancient West and East (submitted to editor).
+Review of Aršāma and His World: The Bodleian Letters in Context, edited by C. J. Tuplin and J. Ma.
+Ancient West and East 22, 2023, 486–9. [link]

 King Darius’ Red Sea Canal.
 FEZANA Journal 35(4), 2021, 27-30. [pdf]